This post includes an explanation about the ending of the 2011 film “The Skin I Live In”.

 Gaining Robert’s affection was Vera’s last chance to get out of the “cage”.
 She cannot beat Robert by force, neither can she end her life as Robert won’t allow it.
 Being in a “relationship” with her kidnapper gives her, in a certain way, more freedom.

 Opportunity arrives for Vera when she finds Robert’s gun and shoots him dead with it.
 The tears that Vera shed in that scene mark the end of a twisted cycle of torture and pain.
 Given that Robert would never let Vera go, killing him was the only for her to escape the whole nightmare.

 A discussion about consent in “The Skin I Live In”

 Let’s discuss now, one the most pivotal scenes in the film: Norma’s rape scene.
 This question might sound confusing, but did it really happen?
 You see, from Norma’s point of view it did.
 However, from Vicente’s point of view it didn’t.

 So what’s the final verdict?
 Did the rape happen or not?
 Probably it didn’t happen because Norma started screaming and biting.
-She woke up believing that she was raped by the man in front of her.
-Having said that, her mental state definitely influenced her interpretation of the events.
-However, it would’ve happened if she didn’t react the way she did, since Vicente was incapable (at the time) of reading her body language.
+The girl woke up believing that she was raped by the man in front of her.
+However, Vicente was wrong for hitting her and not properly reading her body language.

-The performances were all top notch, especially from its leads: Antonio Banderas as Robert and Elena Anaya as Vera.
-Another great aspect about The Skin I Live In?
-The film doesn’t really pick sides.
-Robert starts as a monster but in the end, viewers will be able to sympathize with his pain.
-Also, Vicente is not as innocent as we thought he was or he wanted us to believe.
+Last but not least, the performances were all top-notch, especially from its leads: Antonio Banderas as Robert and Elena Anaya as Vera.
+Another great aspect about “The Skin I Live In” is that the film doesn’t really pick sides.
+Robert starts as a monster but in the end, the audience will be able to sympathize with his pain.
+Also, Vicente is not as innocent as he wanted us to believe.